abepalme/blooket/README.md

 Regarding Contact:

 Questions?
-Email me at abepalme918@gmail.com
-DO NOT spam this address.
+Email me at abepalme918 [at] gmail [dot] com I am more than happy to help with serious questions, but DO NOT spam this address.
 This is a real, monitored inbox.
+In case anyone is curious, I formatted my email the way I did with the braces to help prevent bots that are scraping GitHub for emails to be able to get mine.

     Legal notice: Any person who sends unsolicited bulk or repeated emails to this address ("spam") explicitly agrees, by the act of sending, that any and all reply emails I send from any and/or all of my accounts are thereby solicited and fully compliant with the
     CAN-SPAM Act of 2003 (15 U.S.C. § 7701 et seq.).
 You waive the right to classify any response as unsolicited.

 Do not test this.
 There is a working email spammer in a private repository on this account.
-I will use it.
+I will use it